NateAlmighty/MinionsOfTheDragon/README.md

 # TextRPGProject
 A Text RPG Game created for my own fun times!
 Please leave me feedback here or in my discord DMs (if you know me) when you have the chance!

-# V1.1 Patch Notes:
+# V1.1 Patch Notes
-#Introducing: Mana and abilities!
+# Introducing: Mana and abilities!

 Changed/Added a few things: